-The ACT Government's energy policies point to the continuation of this trend.
-The ACT Government's policy includes the 100% renewable energy target which was met in 2019 and has been extended in perpetuity into the future.
-The 2019 ACT Government renewable auctions also mandated provision of network batteries a part of the offer.
-A perpetual 100% renewable target means that future increases in the energy consumption will have to be matched by additional renewable generation.
-The rapid uptake of the distributed generation in the ACT is expected to continue, and as a result, we predict an increase in power quality challenges and electricity demand due to decarbonisation, gas substitution and electric vehicles.
+ACT energy policies point to the continuation of this trend.
+The government policy includes the 100% renewable energy target was reached in 2020 and which has been extended in perpetuity into the future.
+The 2019 government renewable auctions mandated provision of network batteries a part of the offer.
+Perpetual 100% renewable target means, that the future increases in the energy consumption will have to be matched by additional renewable generation.
+The rapid uptake of the distributed generation in the Australian Capital Territory is expected to continue.
+Consequently, Evoenergy predicts an increase in power quality challenges and electricity demand due to decarbonisation, gas substitution and electric vehicles.

-The ACT Government energy policy includes Zero Emissions Government Framework with a long term net zero emission target set for 2045.
-The discussion paper on ACT Sustainable Energy Policy 2020-25 deliberates on a number of policy options to achieve the net zero emissions target.
-One of the key issues the discussion paper sets out to address is a long-term transformation of the transport sector which is the main contributor towards greenhouse gas emissions at around 60%.
-Most future transport scenarios, including fully-electric, hydrogen and hybrid vehicles point to the likely increases in electricity requirements and demand from the network.
-This report does not factor the impact of 2045 target which at the time of publication was subject to Government consultation.
+The ACT Government energy policy includes Zero Emissions Framework with a long term zero emission targets set for 2045.
+The discussion paper on ACT Sustainable Energy Policy 2020-25 deliberates on a number of policy options.
+One of the key issues which the strategy sets out to address is a long-term transformation of the transport which now is the main contributor towards greenhouse gas emissions at around 60%.
+Most future transport scenarios, including whole electric, hydrogen and hybrid vehicles point to the likely increases in electrical energy requirements from the network.
+This report does not factor the impact of 2045 target which at the time of preparation of the report was subject to Government consultation.

-The discussion paper also notes that the net zero emission would require "a transition away from using natural gas".
-Under this scenario and most scenarios, this would likely result in an increased electrical energy consumption.
-Development conditions specified by the ACT Government for several recently developed residential estates exclude gas reticulation.
+Furthermore, the government discussion paper notes that the zero-emission target would require "a transition away from using natural gas".
+Under most scenarios, that transition would likely result in an increased electrical energy consumption.
+Development conditions specified by the government for several recently developed residential estates exclude gas reticulation.

-Evoenergy is cognisant of many future scenarios which will require changes to the network solutions and network investments if the net zero emissions transport and natural gas substitution translate to increased electricity consumption.
-Ongoing close engagement with interested parties is essential to adapt and to address future challenges.
-We are committed to managing future uncertainty through adaptability and innovation.
+Evoenergy is cognisant of many future scenarios which will require changes to the network solutions and network investments if the zero emissions transportation and natural gas substitution translate to the increased electricity consumption.
+Evoenergy recognises that ongoing close engagement with interested parties is essential to adapt and to address future challenges.
+Many of our stakeholders drive changes and propose solutions.
+We are committed to controlling future uncertainty through adaptability and innovation.